Skip to Content

 Fastest Ironman Bike Time

-The fastest Ironman bike split was set by Andrew Starykowicz at the 2018 Ironman Texas with a time of 3 hours, 54 minutes, and 59 seconds.
-Andrew’s average speed was a blistering 27.28 mph (43.91 kph).
+The fastest Ironman bike split was set by Cameron Wurf at Ironman Texas in April 2025, with a time of 3 hours, 53 minutes, and 32 seconds.
+The Australian professional cyclist posted a blistering average speed of 28.7 mph (46.2 kph).

-For the women, Daniela Ryf holds the fastest Ironman bike split in 4 hours, 22 minutes, and 56 seconds when she set the all-time world record at Challenge Roth in 2023.
+For women, Daniela Ryf holds the fastest Ironman bike split in 4 hours, 22 minutes, and 56 seconds when she set the world record at historic Challenge Roth in 2023.
+Her average speed on the fast German course was 25.56 mph (41.13 kph).

 Fastest Ironman Run Time